jjfumero/level-zero-tests/CONTRIBUTING.md

-The above command will map your current working directory (the root of this repo) into the build container and perform a build in a `build` directory (ensure it doesn't already exist). ccache is also used to speed-up subsequent compilations, and will store the data in the `ccache/` subdirectory.
+The above command will map your current working directory (the root of this repo) into the build container and perform a build in a `build` directory (ensure it doesn't already exist). ccache and clcache are also used to speed-up subsequent compilations.

-If the build succeeds, it will produce the source tarball and binary package artifacts in the root of this repository.
-You can use both of these being successfully produced as a verification of your changes.

 The build image is also general-purpose enough to be usable as an interactive development environment, as it has all of the build tools and irepo installed and ready to go in it.

-To use the image for interactive development, you can launch a container like:
+Linux example:

 ```
 docker run \